 After years of fine-tuning my cholent recipe, I have stopped trying to improve it because I am more than satisfied with how it comes out.
 So I decided it’s time to share the best cholent recipe ever (according to my husband…) If you’re looking for a delicious chicken soup recipe for Shabbat, check out Rochel’s Instant Pot Chicken Soup!
 Disclosure: this post contains commissioned images and links.

 I always hated cholent.
 I didn’t know what people saw in it.
+I preferred other Shabbat lunch ideas that were lighter and easier to digest.

 As I grew and my taste matured I started to kind of like it.
 But I never really loved it until I started making my own, and slowly developed the best cholent recipe ever.